 All the wood that has been treated can be recognized by a mark or stamp that certifies that said wood has been treated, this trademark shows the country where the treatment was made, the Certification Number and the Heat Treatment Code which is HT in addition to the acronym IPPC.

 Packaging Without Certification HT.

 If the packaging has wooden components that are more than 6mm thick and do not have the HT Certification Box, it is necessary to CHANGE the packaging with another one made with wood that has HT treatment and has the HT seal that certifies

 Repairs with treated wood.

 Frequently there are cases of wooden packaging that are deteriorated and require repairs to continue travel to destination.
+You can use this button to get more in depth information pertaining to play australian pokies online.
 Said packagings can be Boxes or Pallets.

 REPAIRS have to be made with treated wood and they also have to exhibit the Treated Wood Use Certification Certificate

 Wooden Packaging that Does Not Require Certification ISPM 15.